neslinesli93/breakoutex/README.md

 # TODO
 - [x] Lose game
 - [ ] Win game
+- [ ] Function to call in order to receive a new, updated ball instance
 - [ ] Progressive ball acceleration
 - [ ] CSS of the page
 - [x] Use coordinates of the center of the ball?